 Licking County and others participate in many ongoing and replicable opportunities for the public to participate in stormwater management.
-Hands-on, educational programs include rain barrel building workshops, volunteer water quality monitoring (Stream Team), annual waterway clean up (River Round Up), and general presentations about natural resource conservation.
+Hands-on, educational programs include rain barrel building workshops, volunteer water quality monitoring (Stream Team), annual waterway clean up (River Round Up), teacher workshops using nationally recognized curriculum (Project WET, Project WILD, Project Learning Tree), and general presentations about natural resource conservation.
 Participants increase their awareness and understanding of stormwater pollution and how to minimize various types of stormwater pollution.
 For educators specifically, our goal is to connect educators to the stormwater system so they could be better informed citizens themselves and share their new knowledge with their students.
 In schools, our goal is to reach youth from PK-12th grade through interactive, in class programming related to watersheds, stormwater, and how people can help or hinder stormwater impacts.
 We accomplish this goal by using the Enviroscape model, groundwater model and water quality testing equipment and supplies.
 Youth participate in this hands-on programing to learn about stormwater pollution and how to minimize that pollution.

 The River Round Up is our signature event and has expanded to promote the year-round intention of keeping our waterways clean.
-This initiative includes a major waterway cleanup day and events to promote waterway clean ups including a poster contest, local leader float, and River Roundup Day proclamation presentations.
+This initiative includes a major waterway cleanup day and events to promote waterway clean ups including a poster contest, local leader float, River Roundup Day proclamation presentations, Chipper Day, Cleanup and Shred It Day, Cleanup Week, Hazardous Waste Pick-up, Clean-up/Fix-up Week, Brush Pick-up/Chipping/Mulch program, event composting and recycling, and Tire Amnesty Program.
 River Round Up and associated events reach adults, youth, families, civic organizations, businesses, youth groups, schools and local leaders.
 The events listed above far exceed the minimum requirement of at least five events during the permit term.

 LCSWCD, Licking County Planning and Licking County Engineer's Office host the Technical Review Committee (TRC).
-They reach the construction and development community groups through regular meetings to discuss construction plans and how the plans consider stormwater management through sediment and erosion controls.
+They reach out to the construction and development community groups through regular meetings to discuss construction plans and how the plans consider stormwater management through sediment and erosion controls.
 These meetings increase awareness and understanding of the county stormwater program and how the development community can help or hinder stormwater impacts.
 Being able to discuss concerns and considerations on submitted plans with individuals, construction and development representatives and local government officials encourages plan modification to better address stormwater and encourage the use of green infrastructure.

 These opportunities are advertised on partner web calendars/websites, social media, press releases, flyers, newspapers, radio, displays at events, newsletters, and at public meetings.
-Stormwater resources are also available on our Stormwater and MS4 webpages including the Storm Water Management Plan and annual reports.
+Stormwater resources are also available on our Stormwater Management webpage including the Storm Water Management Plan and annual reports.